abdullqadeer/web_dev/README.md

 # web_dev
 Web Development

-This just for keeping my practice web development resources.
+This is just to keep my practiced web development resources.